7astro7/full_fred/README.md

 [332 rows x 4 columns]
 ```
-The fetched data is stored in fred.series_stack
+The fetched data is stored in fred.series_stack (see __Accessing fetched data__ section for more on retrieving queried data)

 ```python
 fred.series_stack['get_series_df']